 Managing Expectations: An Important Project Manager Attribute

-- Impossible Deadlines: A strong leader - and successful project manager - knows that repeatedly asking a team for the impossible will result in declining morale and productivity.
-The odds of successfully completing a project under unreasonable deadlines are not very good.
+- Impossible Deadlines – A successful project manager knows that repeatedly asking a team for the impossible can quickly result in declining morale and productivity.
+The odds of successfully completing a project under unreasonable deadlines are generally not feasible expectations.

-- Resource Deprivation: In order for a project to be run efficiently and effectively, management must provide sufficient resources - human, time and money.
+- Resource Deprivation – In order for a project to be run efficiently and effectively, management must provide sufficient resources.
 Project management training shows how to define needs and obtain approval up front, and helps project managers assign and prioritize resources throughout the duration of a project.

-- Lack of Stakeholder Engagement: A disinterested team member, client, CEO or vendor can destroy a project quickly.
-It's like having a distracted paddler in a two-person canoe - you might get to the finish line, but not efficiently or on time.
-And you'll waste a lot of energy in the process!
+- Lack of Stakeholder Engagement – A disinterested team member, client, CEO or vendor can destroy a project.
 A skilled project manager communicates openly and encourages feedback at every step to create greater engagement among participants.

 Project Management Training Pays Off

 Effective project management skills can be learned and developed with quality project management training.
-It's important to honestly evaluate your skills and work to improve those you lack.
-Continuing education is the first step in overcoming the challenges you'll face throughout your project management career.
+It's important to honestly evaluate your skills and work to improve those lacking.
+Continuing education is typically the first step toward overcoming the challenges you'll likely face throughout your project management career.

-Project managers can master best strategies through training programs offered online.
+Project managers can learn best practices through training programs offered online.
 Villanova University offers 100% online project management certificate programs that are delivered via a flexible, video-based e-learning platform.
-Ranked the #1 university in the Master's category/North region by U.S. News & World Report, Villanova has earned a reputation as the leading provider of project management education online.
-Professionals explore critical topics in Villanova's Master Certificate in IS/IT Project Management and Master Certificate in Applied Project Management programs.
-Students enrolled in Villanova's online project management programs also prepare for industry certification as a PMP® or CAPM® - which can lead to expanded career opportunities and more successful projects.
+Professionals can explore critical topics in Villanova's Certificate in Applied Project Management program.
+Students enrolled in Villanova's online project management programs also prepare for industry certification which can lead to expanded career opportunities and successful project implementation.